Red Hill Community Association

 The Program is overkill, utterly disproportionate to the empirical incident data and risk.
 It does not reflect balance between safety and preservation of the economic tourism value of the iconic hinterland.

-The concurrent and separate program of works outside United Service Station is incoherent, was not requested by anyone in the local area and is suggestive of future chaos and unsafe movement of traffic.
+The concurrent and separate program of works outside United Service Station was incoherent, was not requested by anyone in the local area and is suggestive of future chaos and unsafe movement of traffic.
 Again, it is disproportionate to the need and reflective of suburban solutions being imposed onto a rural setting.

 Our Objectives